When the Kingdom Keeps Fumbling — Modern Paraphrase | nocap.bible

 Abijam's Mid Reign 📉

 And here's the report card: he walked in all the sins of his father.
-His heart wasn't fully devoted to the Lord his God — not like heart was.
-Abijam was basically running on his ancestor's reputation.
+His heart wasn't fully devoted to the Lord his God — not like heart was. was basically running on his ancestor's reputation.
 The only reason God kept his family on the throne at all was because of David.
-God had made a promise — a lamp in Jerusalem — and He wasn't about to break it just because Abijam was fumbling the bag.
+God had made a — a lamp in Jerusalem — and He wasn't about to break it just because Abijam was fumbling the bag.

 Asa's Glow Up 🧹

-Now the text keeps it real: the high places weren't completely taken away.
+Now the text keeps it real: the weren't completely taken away.
 The reform wasn't perfect.
 But the verdict still stands — Asa's heart was wholly true to the Lord all his days.
 He brought silver, gold, and sacred vessels back into the .
 He put his money where his was. ✨

 The Ben-hadad Alliance 🤝